emard/esp32ecp5/README.md

     f.write("import uftpd\n")
     import webrepl_setup

+It will prompt to ask few questions:
-When prompted, enable "webrepl" by choosing "E".
-They type and repeat any password you like, "webrepl" service will later ask for this password.
+Enable "webrepl" by choosing "E".
+Type and repeat any password you like, "webrepl" service will later ask for this password.
 Finally agree to reboot ESP32.

 with web browser open [micropython webrepl](http://micropython.org/webrepl),